When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

-Analyzing the results, we observe a significant decrease in DSR when the sentences are composed of random characters rather than standard English words, with an average drop of 22.75\%.
-This finding suggests that the LLMs' decoding capabilities rely heavily on the syntactic and semantic relationships between words, rather than on an inherent understanding of the underlying encryption algorithms.
-Furthermore, we notice that LLMs are 6.25\% better at decoding questions compared to declarative statements, a trend consistent across both GPT-4o and Gemini-1.5-Flash.
+Fig \ref{fig:cipherbench} and \ref{fig:cipherbench-cipher} summarizes the performance of all LLMs on \textit{CipherBench}.
+Analyzing the results, we observe a significant decrease in DSR when the sentences are composed of random characters rather than standard English words, with an average drop of 78.82\%.
+This finding suggests that the LLMs' decoding capabilities rely heavily on the syntactic and semantic relationships between words, rather than on an inherent understanding of the underlying decryption algorithm.
+Furthermore, we notice that LLMs are 4.44\% better at decoding questions compared to declarative statements, a trend consistent across all LLMs.
+Shorter queries are also 18.63\% easier to decode than longer queries.

-When examining the performance across different cipher categories, we find that the DSR for common encryption techniques is 44.69\%, whereas uncommon techniques have a DSR of 24.58\%, and novel, user-defined techniques have the lowest DSR of 16.25\%.
-Specifically, among all ciphers, \textit{Base64} is the most accurately solved with a DSR of 61.25\%, while the \textit{ASCII Art Cipher} proves to be the most challenging, with a DSR of just 1.25\%.
+When examining the performance across different cipher categories, we find that the DSR for common encryption techniques is 35.95\%, whereas uncommon techniques have a DSR of 21.53\%, and novel, user-defined techniques have a DSR of 21.87\%.
+Specifically, among all ciphers, \textit{LeetSpeak} is the most accurately solved with a DSR of 46.20\%, while the \textit{ASCII Art Cipher} proves to be the most challenging, with a DSR of just 3.80\%.
 These results support the hypothesis that LLMs perform better at decrypting encodings that are more prevalent in their pre-training data.

-Manual analysis of the responses reveals that the models often partially reconstruct the sentences.
-This reconstruction can lead to decoded sentences that are very similar to the original.
-Consequently, this observation implies that encoded prompts can still be utilized for jailbreaking, as even partially reconstructed sentences may bypass safety filters if the LLM can infer the intended meaning.
+A manual analysis of the model outputs reveals that LLMs frequently reconstruct partial sentences, especially when the encrypted sentences are in English.
+In many cases, these partial reconstructions are sufficiently accurate to convey the intended meaning of the original sentence.
+This observation raises concerns that even partially reconstructed sentences might be used for jailbreaking purposes, potentially bypassing safety filters if the model is able to infer the intended content despite incomplete decryption.